We advise small, medium and large private and public bodies and advise on all aspects of data protection compliance and information governance.

 - the information governance and data protection implications of outsourcing and commercial contracts

-- privacy impact assessments
+- data protection impact assessments

-- data processing contract agreements
+- data processing agreements

 - marketing privacy including direct marketing, telemarketing and sharing data with third parties